 Private vs Public Company

 For private companies we typically look at a multiple of EBITDA.
 Let’s say a company has been valued at $20 million and it can sustainably generate $5 million in EBITDA per year; then it is valued at four times EBITDA.
-As I noted earlier, four times EBITDA is equivalent to generating a 25% pre-tax return on capital per year; more if cheaper debt is used to lever the equity (for an explanation of this see my “What Will a Financial Buyer Pay?” post).
+Four times EBITDA is equivalent to generating a 25% pre-tax return on capital per year; more if cheaper debt is used to lever the equity (for an explanation of this see my “What Will a Financial Buyer Pay?” post).

 The Risk Return Curve

 How do you decide if that is a proper risk adjusted rate of return for your capital?
 Risk adjusted is the key concept here.
 To figure this out we have to start at the risk-free rate and build on layers of risk to see where comparable assets should be priced.
 The risk free rate is the rate required for the most secure assets possible.
 The proxy for this is typically federal governments.
 They can print money at will so you can be assured you will get your money back (what it will be worth is another matter).
 Countries such as Canada, Germany, Austria, and the Netherlands are rated AAA by S&P and are as close to risk free as you can get and therefore set the proxy.